bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Speaker 2: 00:25:53

-There's some power levels because Ellen Big had his...
+There's some power levels because LNBIG had his...
 I don't know.
-Their booth in El Salvador is just an Ellen Big booth.
+Their booth in El Salvador is just an LNBIG booth.
 I don't really understand what it was advertising.
-But when I went to adopting Bitcoin in November, there was just a booth for Ellen Big.
+But when I went to adopting Bitcoin in November, there was just a booth for LNBIG.

 Speaker 0: 00:26:16